vishwaraja21/19AI550_AI_for_Games/Ex.no10_Negamax.md

 ### Result:
-Thus the optimum value of max player was found using minimax search.
+Thus the root value of player was found using negamax search.